univ-of-utah-marriott-library-apple/aeios/README.md

 I have figured out a way to circumvent giving Accessibility Access to `/bin/sh`, but it is going to require some significant refactoring, and will not be included in the initial release.

-In this version of *AEiOS*, `checkout_ipads.py` and `sh` will *BOTH* need to be given Accessibility Access for VPP App installation to work.
+In this version of *AEiOS*, `checkout_ipads.py` and `/bin/sh` will *BOTH* need to be given Accessibility Access for VPP App installation to work.
 If that's considered too great of an insecurity, VPP App Installation does not need to be implemented via *AEiOS* and you can install apps via other, institutionally applicable mechanisms.

 Securing Accessibility Access requirements is my top-most priority, and will be addressed before additional features are released.